cadia-lvl/samromur-mfa/README.md

 2. **Making the lexicon**

 Another file needed for the MFA is the dictionary.
-But before that, we need to make a lexicon with every word said in the audio files.
+But before that, we need to make a lexicon containing every word said in the audio files.
 This is the role of this section.
 The program will take every utterances contained in the metadata file and will output a file under this format :

 ```
 augu